microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 ### Table of classes removed, added or refactored in v10 to v11 migration

+_The **Selected legacy parents** column is provided to highlight two groups of updates that are discussed further below.
+Not every parent is shown for every legacy class._

 | Removed legacy class                  | New/Replacement class from Berkeley schema | Selected legacy parents     |
 |---------------------------------------|--------------------------------------------|-----------------------------|
 | `Activity`                            |                                            |                             |